alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

 The Robot Cleaner runs more powerful giving cleaner results.
+The turbo mode is an additional feature for a powerful clean, so it can be applied to all operational cycles.
+If the device can’t enable/disable the turbo mode due to its internal state, then an appropriate error shall be returned.

   * **0** --- **Off** : turbo mode off
   * **1** --- **On** : turbo mode on
   * **0xFF** --- **Not Supported** : turbo mode not supported

+Errors raised when setting this property:

+  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
+  operational mode.
+  * org.alljoyn.Error.SmartSpace.NotAcceptableDueToInternalState --- Returned if
+  value is not acceptable due to internal state.
+  * org.alljoyn.Error.SmartSpace.RemoteControlDisabled --- Returned if remote
+  control is disabled.

 #### RepeatMode